frederfred/fontanello/README.md

 __Fontanello is a browser extension for Google Chrome and Firefox that lets you display the basic typographic styles of a text by right-clicking it.__

-Check out [https://fontanello.oktavilla.se](https://fontanello.oktavilla.se) for more information.
+Check out [https://fontanello.app](https://fontanello.app) for more information.

-✌️ Fontanello was created by [Oktavilla](https://oktavilla.se) to make our work life more pleasurable.
-We are a design agency in Stockholm, Sweden.
-Read more at [https://oktavilla.se](https://oktavilla.se).
+✌️ Fontanello was created by [Lars Wästfelt](https://www.instagram.com/lawa/) & [Fred Bergman](https://fbergman.se/) to make our work life more pleasurable.

 ## Installation